supekar-aniket/Password-Generator/README.md

 3. passChar.jsx: Contains character sets for uppercase, lowercase, numbers, and symbols.

-4. App.css : Contains the styles
+4. App.css : The stylesheet for styling the application, including layout, colors, and typography.

 ## Customization